Gudu1234/Blog-Post-API/README.md

 $ feathers help                           # Show all commands
 ```

+## Project Description

+This Project is about posting of Blogs.
+By Using Feathers we make a simple Blog API using which we can build our front-end applications in different platforms.
+You have to run this project on localhost and test it.

 ## Help

 For more information on all the things you can do with Feathers visit [docs.feathersjs.com](http://docs.feathersjs.com).